concordant/c-client/STATUS.md

 - Data is stored on a server, running on a designated device.
 If this device is not reachable, then the application will be non-responsive.
 Disconnected operation is *not* supported.
 - Notifications are not implemented.
 The application must poll to receive remote updates.
 - The object interface is ad-hoc and does not conform to developers’ expectations.
-- Performance is poor, in particular because we do not leverage the delta capability and because of polling.
+- Performance is poor, in particular because a transaction gets and puts a full copy of an object (i.e., we do not currently leverage the delta capability of the c-CRDT library) and because of polling.
 This is particularly apparent in the C-Markdown-Editor application.
 - There is no security layer.

 ## Short-term evolution

 We plan a new releases, fixing the most egregious issues, as follows:

-- Provide an on-device object cache, backed up by a Service Worker with PouchDB.
-This will enable atomic transactions and disconnected operation.
+- Provide an on-device object cache, and move the c-client into a Service Worker, backed up in PouchDB.
+This will enable the use of deltas, and provide stronger guarantees such as atomic transactions and disconnected operation.
 - Provide basic user authentication and security.
 - Fix the interface of CRDT objects, to conform to the corresponding Kotlin/TypeScript standard types.
 - Provide notifications.